rust-lang/rust/data.md

 For instance, the slice type, `[T]`, is some statically unknown number of elements stored contiguously. `&[T]` consequently consists of a `(&T, usize)` pair that specifies where the slice starts, and how many elements it contains.
-Similarly Trait Objects support interface-oriented type erasure through a `(data_ptr, vtable_ptr)` pair.
+Similarly, Trait Objects support interface-oriented type erasure through a `(data_ptr, vtable_ptr)` pair.

 Structs can actually store a single DST directly as their last field, but this